Excellence Clusters within the Excellence Initiative

 At least two of the four partner institutions in Berlin are involved in the above-named clusters – either as joint applicants or through joint research projects.
 Numerous outside university research institutions, economic enterprises, and cultural institutions are involved as well.

-Overview of existing Excellence Clusters:
+Overview of Clusters within the Excellence Initiative:

 Image Knowledge Gestaltung.
 An interdisciplinary laboratory